FMLA Frequently Asked Questions

 Generally an employee’s activities are not restricted while on FMLA leave.
 The protections of FMLA will not, however, cover situations where the reason for leave no longer exists, where the employee has not provided required notices or certifications, or where the employee has misrepresented the reason for leave.

-5. Can the City deny continuation of FMLA?
+5. Can The Standard deny continuation of FMLA?

-If an employee fails to fulfill any obligations to provide supporting certification, the City may deny continuation of leave.
+If an employee fails to fulfill any obligations to provide supporting certification, The Standard may deny continuation of leave.

 6. Can the City require an employee to return to work before the end of FMLA leave?